toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## October 2016
+* Claude M. Steele, _Whistling Vivaldi; And Other Clues to How Stereotypes Affect Us_ (W. W. Norton & Company Inc: 2010)

 ## September 2016
 * John Ortberg, _Soul Keeping: Caring for the Most Important Part of You_ (Zondervan: 2014)